UK-Export-Finance/dtfs2/README.md

 ### Notify template limitations

-Currenty Notify does not have much support for complex, conditional content - only simple true/false strings.
+Currently Notify does not have much support for complex, conditional content - only simple true/false strings.
 It also doesn't support iteration.

 We have a requirement to render multiple lists of facilities, also seperated by facility types.
 It is not possible to do this out-of-the-box.
 Therefore, for emails that have lists of facilities, we generate a single string with HTMl/Notify encodings, that will render lists in the Notify template.
 The single string will be passed as a single email variable to Notify.
 You can see this in `notify-template-formatters.js`, in TFM API.